-4.2 ORGANISATIONAL INFORMATION REQUIRMENTS (OIR)
+4.2 ORGANISATIONAL INFORMATION REQUIREMENTS (OIR)

-The following points define the BIM Objectives or organisational information requirements (OIR) for KiwiRail.
+The following points outline high level strategic objectives of project information deliverables and information requirements, defined as Organisational Information Requirements (OIR) for KiwiRail.
 These have been developed to align with the overarching business goals, and to address deficiencies in the traditional project delivery model.

-- To have access to all project data federated in one common data environment. - To provide freely accessible as-built asset information in an environment/format that does not require specialist software.

-- To ensure information is re-usable without reworking or rebuilding datasets throughout the asset lifecycle (or put plainly stop focusing on the production of 'dead end' data such as drawings when we will be better served by the exchange of geometric and asset data that drawings can be derived from). - To improve underground service information that will support KiwiRail's Permit to Dig process through known location and accuracy of data. - To provide rich asset data that can be analysed for performance trends (e.g. identifying premature decaying sleepers specific location & quantity). - To maintain and retain asset information for future procurement events (reducing inefficiency associated with loss of data through asset life cycle). - To improve accuracy in cost estimating and assist in determining whole life cycle cost of assets - To hold safety in design information against specific assets and ensure future work is cognisant of the risks and hazards. - To reduce the occurrence (and therefore cost) of re-work or clashes during construction/maintenance/renewal activities. - To improve internal and external stakeholder engagement through 3d visualisation.
+- To have access to all project data federated in one common data environment. - To provide freely accessible as-built asset information in an environment and format that does not require specialist software. - To ensure information is re-usable without reworking or rebuilding datasets throughout the asset lifecycle (or put plainly stop focusing on the production of 'dead end' data such as drawings when we will be better served by the exchange of geometric and asset data that drawings can be derived from). - To improve underground service information that will support KiwiRail's Permit to Dig process through known location and accuracy of data. - To provide rich asset data that can be analysed for performance trends (e.g. identifying premature decaying sleepers specific location & quantity). - To maintain and retain asset information for future procurement events (reducing inefficiency associated with loss of data through asset life cycle). - To improve accuracy in cost estimating and assist in determining whole life cycle cost of assets - To hold safety in design information against specific assets and ensure future work is cognisant of the risks and hazards. - To reduce the occurrence (and therefore cost) of re-work or clashes during construction/maintenance/renewal activities. - To improve internal and external stakeholder engagement through 3D visualisation.